2072/H-H-T-D/Doc/Description.md

 taught very early in the game.
 This add-on helps you influence this unfortunate destiny in a way or another depending on the healer's side...*

-**"Healers Have To Die" is now known as H.H.T.D.**
+**This add-on is now known as H.H.T.D.**

-I originally chose that name as a provocation to make one of the basic cruel truths of World of Warcraft perfectly obvious to everyone.
-Now I find the original name too harsh, too long and mostly not specific enough to WoW.
+I originally chose the original name as a provocation to make one of the basic cruel truths of World of Warcraft perfectly obvious to everyone.
+Now I find this name too harsh, too long and mostly not specific enough to WoW.

 As an author I could not stand that name anymore.
 This add-on does have an existence (and meaning) both in WoW and in the real world where obviously we